Friday, November 28, 2014

 I like what I do for a living - I want to get better so I can go back to it asap!

-Remember (I know you don't) that I ruined my nails all the way down to the nail bed by using chemicals with no gloves cause I'm slightly idiotic?
+Remember that I ruined my nails all the way down to the nail bed by using chemicals with no gloves cause I'm slightly idiotic?

 That was May.
 Wrinkly fingers aside, they are looking so much better.
-I took biotin and a daily vitamin, kept them trimmed veeerrry short, rubbed Barielle into them every day a couple times a day, and stopped being dumb about not wearing gloves with anything stronger than household cleaning supplies.
+I took biotin and a daily vitamin, kept them trimmed very short, rubbed Barielle into them a couple times a day, and stopped being dumb about not wearing gloves with anything stronger than household cleaning supplies.
 And lotion is my friend.

 GET PUMPED.